Diocese of Nepi-Sutri: Lombard, Carolingian, Ottonian

+Guelfs and Ghibbelines

-In the struggle between the emperors and the popes, Nepi was imperialist during the reigns of Pope Alexander II, Pope Nicholas II, Pope Gregory VII, and Pope Innocent II; on the other hand, in 1160, it fought against the commune of Rome, and in 1244, was besieged by Emperor Frederick II.
+In the struggle between the emperors and the popes, Nepi was imperialist during the reigns of Pope Alexander II, Pope Nicholas II, Pope Gregory VII, and Pope Innocent II.
+In the schism which began in 1130, Nepi supported Pope Anacletus II (1130–1138) against the imperially supported Innocent II, who had been driven out of Rome.
+An inscription of 1131 in the cathedral at Nepi confirms the determination of the citizens to go to war if necessary to defend their choice.
+On the other hand, in 1160, it fought against the commune of Rome, and in 1244, was besieged by Emperor Frederick II.
 A feudal possession, first of the prefects of Vico, and then of the Orsinis, of the Colonnas, and of Cesare Borgia, from 1537 to 1545, it was erected into a duchy in favour of Pier Luigi Farnese; and when the latter was transferred to Parma, Nepi returned to immediate dependence on the Holy See.
 In 1798 the French set fire to the cathedral and to the episcopal palace, and archives were lost.

-The Church of Nepi venerates, as its evangelizer, Ptolemaeus, who, it is claimed, was a disciple of the Apostles.
-In 419, Eulalius, competitor of Pope Boniface I, was made Bishop of Nepi; Bishop Paulus was sent as visitor to Naples by Gregory the Great; Bishop Stephanus, in 868, was one of the presidents and papal legates of the Council of Constantinople against Photius.

 Sutri is placed on the Cassian Way.
 The cathedral is of the thirteenth century, modernized by frequent alterations.
 Santa Maria della Grotta is an interesting church.
-The history of Sutri in antiquity resembles that of Nepi, for Sutri also was taken by the Lombards in 569, but was retaken by the exarch Romanus; Liutprand likewise took the town in 726, but in the following year restored it to "St. Peter".
+The history of Sutri in antiquity resembles that of Nepi.
+In 537, the imperial general Belisarius "...ordered Bessas to take over Narni, a very strong city in Tuscany....
+Bessas took Narni not at all against the will of the inhabitants, and Konstantinos won over Spoleto and Perugia and some other towns without trouble....
+But while Bessas was making his dispositions in Narni in a more leisurely manner, it so happened that, as the enemy {Goths] were passing that way, the plains in the outskirts of the city were filled with Goths.
+These were an advance guard preceding the rest of the army.
+Bessas engaged with them and unexpectedly routed those whom he encountered and killed many.
+But then, as he was pushed back by their superior numbers, he retired to Narni." for Sutri also was taken by the Lombards in 569, but was retaken by the exarch Romanus; Liutprand likewise took the town in 726, but in the following year restored it to "St. Peter".
 As the city is on the Cassian Way not far from Rome, it was, as a rule, the last halting-place of the German emperors on their way to the city, and sometimes they received there the papal legate.
-The Synod of Sutri was held there in 1046.

-This town has an ancient Christian cemetery where the body of Romanus of Caesarea was found, who is the patron of the city; the cathedral possesses a statue of him by Gian Lorenzo Bernini.
-Among the martyrs of Sutri is St. Felix (about 275).
-The first bishop of known date was Eusebius (465); other bishops were Martinus, or Marinus, who was sent as ambassador to Otho I in 963; Benedictus, who, in 975, became Pope Benedict VII; Bishop Bonitho (Bonizo), historian of the Gregorian epoch, who was driven from his diocese by the anti-papal faction and later was made Bishop of Piacenza.
+Other bishops were Martinus, or Marinus, who was sent as ambassador to Otho I in 963; Benedictus, who, in 975, became Pope Benedict VII; Bishop Bonitho (Bonizo), historian of the Gregorian epoch, who was driven from his diocese by the anti-papal faction and later was made Bishop of Piacenza.